SOFZP/Solana-Stake-Pools-Research/README.md

 - **Recommended Commission** refers to the typical commission level expected by the pool to qualify for delegation.
   It is not always a hard requirement but reflects what is practically needed to receive stake.
 - All data was collected from **publicly available sources** including official documentation, stake pool dashboards, APIs, and Solana community forums.
 - This document is for **informational purposes only**.
 Interacting with any stake pool or program is your own responsibility and should be done after reviewing their official policies and terms.
+Do your own research (DYOR).

 ---